 In July, 2021 the Company acquired FICANEX which led to the increase in revenue and expenses beginning in the third quarter of 2021.
-As of June 30, 2022, the Company determined that the carrying value of this cash-generating unit ("CGU") exceeded its recoverable amount and recognized an impairment loss of \$2,578,001 in the consolidated statement of operations and comprehensive income (loss).
+In the second quarter of 2022, the Company determined that the carrying value of this cash-generating unit ("CGU") exceeded its recoverable amount and recognized an impairment loss of \$2,578,001 in the consolidated statement of operations and comprehensive income (loss).
+In the fourth quarter of 2022, additional impairment tests were performed and impairment charges of \$729,243 and \$733,197 were recognized against the IDVerifact and Ficanex CGU's respectively.